Is there a hedge around your marriage protecting it from predators?

 Here are some examples of boundaries you and your spouse may find useful in creating limitations for one another that will protect your marriage from adultery.
 These boundaries require that you both be faithful, honest, and loving to your spouse ahead of your own desires.
 They require you to think of yourselves as one flesh.

 - Avoid being alone with people of the opposite gender.
-Vice President Mike Pence gets ridiculed for following this rule, but it is the reason why no one has ever been able to accuse him of anything inappropriate.
+Vice President Mike Pence was ridiculed for following this rule, but it is the reason why no one has ever been able to accuse him of anything inappropriate.
 If you don’t want your spouse to worry, make sure there is always at least a third person present.

 - Keep all messages, phone calls and other communication with the opposite gender open to the other–even business ones.
 Instead of retiring to another room, sit on the couch next to your spouse while you talk.